kedacore/keda-docs/content/docs/2.10/operate/cluster.md

 ## HTTP TLS min version

-Nowadays, not all TLS versions are secure as TLS1.0 and TLS1.1 have know vulnerabilities.
-As default, KEDA uses TLS1.2 as minimum because it's minimum non broken version.
-If you have any service which needs older TLS versions, the minimum version can be configured using the environment variable `KEDA_HTTP_MIN_TLS_VERSION`.
-Valid values are: `TLS13`, `TLS12`, `TLS11` and `TLS10`.
+Our industry has seen an evolution of TLS versions and some are more secure than another.
+For example, TLS1.0 and TLS1.1 have known vulnerabilities.

+By default, KEDA uses TLS1.2 as a minimum TLS version given it is the lowest version without vulnerabilities.
+However, if you need to support and older version you can configure it by using the environment variable `KEDA_HTTP_MIN_TLS_VERSION`.

+For example:
 ```yaml
 - env:
     KEDA_HTTP_MIN_TLS_VERSION: TLS13